galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

 > ![](../images/image.png)
 > {: .hands_on}

-Now that we have trimmed our reads of the Illumina Small RNA 3' adaptors, we will align our trimmed reads to the reference *Drosophila* genome (dm3).
+Now that we have trimmed our reads of the Illumina Small RNA 3' adaptors and converted, we will align our trimmed reads to the reference *Drosophila* genome (dm3).
 For miRNA analyses, it is useful to align to the reference set of known miRNAs first, and then re-align any unaligned reads to the reference genome.

 ## Read alignment